 But you can also earn Hyatt points by transferring Chase Ultimate Rewards points to your Hyatt account.
 Because Hyatt is one of the airline and hotel transfer partners of Chase’s Ultimate Rewards program, you can transfer Ultimate Rewards points into your World of Hyatt account at a 1:1 ratio – 1,000 Chase points gets you 1,000 Hyatt points.

 And if you don’t have Chase Ultimate Rewards points, they can be earned from a number of personal and business credit cards.
-Our favorite option: The Chase Sapphire Preferred® Card, which is currently offering a welcome offer bonus of 60,000 points after spending $4,000 in the first three months of card membership.
-That’s enough for another two free nights at the Hyatt Ziva Riviera Cancún resort, with some points left over.
+Our favorite option is the *chase sapphire preferred*.

 Read More: How to Book Hyatt's Incredible All-Inclusive Resorts for Free with Points